lsst-sqre/sqr-011/index.rst

 academic literature.
 DM uses Zenodo to archive released versions of our documents that are relevant to scientific literature, such as technical notes, presentations, software, and software documentation.
-Note that the LSST Publication Board has also adopted Zenodo as an archive for LSST presentations.
+The LSST Publication Board is also adopting Zenodo as an archive for LSST presentations (see :ref:`pub-board`).

 Any researcher can upload artifacts to Zenodo and receive a DOI.
 Curation occurs when an artifact is submitted to a Zenodo Community.